Finding array item combinations for large arrays is complex

 Firefox's error message seems more helpful

-since the problem is that combos.push()
+since the problem is that permutations.push()

 is called with too many arguments.